NaomiKleinhans/alx-higher_level_programming/0x08-python-more_classes/README.md

 File: 0-rectangle.py

-1. Real definition of a rectangle mandatory
+1. Real definition of a rectanglemandatory
 Write a class Rectangle that defines a rectangle by: (based on 0-rectangle.py)

 Private instance attribute: width: